mim-obaidur-rahman-nasim/Animated-Homepage/README.md

 # Animated-Homepage
-This is a simple animated web homepage.
+This is a simple animated web homepage using HTML and Tailwind CSS.